Dating App for Athletes: The Sport Dating App for Sporty Singles

 Being an athlete shapes everything about your life — your schedule, your diet, your social circle, your mindset.
 So when it comes to dating, you need someone who at least understands that world, if not lives in it too.

-Why Athletes Need Specialized Dating Apps
+Why Athletes Need a Specialized Dating App

 The Schedule Factor